 Vice President (VP), Construction Management Operations Salary

-VPs of Construction Management Operations in the United States can look forward to a sizeable six-figure salary — around $122K per year on average.
-With some bonuses approaching $41K and certain profit sharing proceeds approaching $22K, overall incomes of VPs of Construction Management Operations spread between $80K and $204K depending on individual performance.
-Location and years of experience each impact pay for this group, with the former having the largest influence.
-Most workers in this position report high levels of job satisfaction.
-A large number enjoy medical while the larger part get dental coverage.
-Vision coverage is also available to just over a half.
-Respondents to the PayScale salary survey provided the data for this report.
+Salaries for VPs of Construction Management Operations in the United States are generous, with average pay above six figures ($123K) per year.
+With some bonuses approaching $44K and certain profit sharing proceeds approaching $23K, overall incomes of VPs of Construction Management Operations spread between $83K and $206K depending on individual performance.
+Location is the biggest factor affecting pay for this group, followed by career duration.
+Most enjoy medical while the greater part get dental coverage.
+Vision coverage is also available to more than half.
+The majority of VPs of Construction Management Operations claim high levels of job satisfaction.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Vice President (VP), Construction Management Operations